 However, if you have already used low power mode as already explained in the third tip, background app refresh will be automatically disabled.
 In case you wish to enable it just on Wi-Fi, simply tap on Wi-Fi.
-But don’t select both Wi-Fi and cellular data if you want your iPhone’s battery to last longer!
+But don’t select both Wi-Fi and cellular data if you want your iOS 15 battery to last longer!

 9. Keep an Eye on Display & Brightness

+There are a number of settings to tweak in Display & Brightness section.
+One of them was to disable Raise to Wake option as we mentioned in Previous tip.
+This saves you some battery since the screen does not wake each time you raise your iPhone.
 Moreover, make sure that the brightness is not too high and is within limits.
 Additionally, set the Auto-Lock option to 1 minute if possible.
-This will provide a substantial improvement to battery life over time.
-If you really want to max out your iPhone’s battery life, try to lock your iPhone when it’s not in use.
+This will provide a substantial improvement to iOS 15 battery life.
+If you really want to prolong iOS 15 battery life, try to lock your iPhone when it’s not in use.

 If your screen is very bright, it can lead to some battery drainage.
 Here’s how to adjust it.
 There are two methods to do this

 - Locate Display and Brightness.